kusniro921/kusniro921/README.md

 - 👋 Hi, I’m @kusniro921
 - 👀 I’m dfgdf in ...dasd
 - 🌱 I’m currently learning ...с
-- 💞️ I’m looking tads collgsdadfab45sd2orate on .asdcxz..івав
+- 💞️ I’m looking tads collgsdadfab45sd2orate on .asdcxz..івавчяс
-- 📫 How to reach me ...sdfxcvcsdfshte asczxadczxcgdgfdfggfd
+- 📫 How to reach meячс ...sdfxcvcsdfshte asczxadczxcgdgfdfggfd
 <!---asdgfdcv
 kusniro921/kusniro921 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.